E Squadron: History (including the Increment)

-The Increment, the predecessor of E Squadron, can trace its roots back, in function and role, to the Special Operations Executive (SOE) of MI6 formed during WW2.

-From Richard Tomlinson's book, The Big Breach, detailing the accounts of his experience as an SIS Intelligence Officer, the basic facts about the composition of the Increment and its relation to SIS are noted:
+From Richard Tomlinson's book The Big Breach, detailing the accounts of his experience as an SIS Intelligence Officer, the basic facts about the composition of the Increment and its relation to SIS are noted:

 The army provides a detachment from the SAS regiment, called Revolutionary Warfare Wing in Hereford, and the navy provides a small detachment from their Special Boat Service in Poole.
-Both have similar roles as far as MI6 is concerned and are known collectively within the service as the `increment'.
+Both have similar roles as far as MI6 is concerned and are known collectively within the service as the ‘increment’.
 To qualify for the increment, SAS and SBS personnel must have served for at least five years and have reached the rank of sergeant.
 They are security vetted by MI6 and given a short induction course into the function and objectives of the service.
 If they have not already learnt surveillance skills, they take a three- week course at the Fort.
 Back at their bases in Hereford and Poole, their already substantial military skills are fine-tuned.
 They learn how to use improvised explosives and sabotage techniques, as well as advanced VIP protection skills, study guerilla warfare organisation and practise advanced insertion techniques - for example high-altitude parachuting from commercial aircraft or covert landings from submarines.
-Advanced civilian qualifications are acquired: several of the SBS Increment have commercial ship's skipper's tickets in their alias name, enabling them legally to hire, say, a fishing trawler.
+Advanced civilian qualifications are acquired: several of the SBS Increment have commercial ship's skipper’s tickets in their alias name, enabling them legally to hire, say, a fishing trawler.

-On the IONEC, a week of the course is dedicated to familiarisation with the increment and the S&D flight and `military week' was eagerly anticipated by most of us.
+On the IONEC, a week of the course is dedicated to familiarisation with the increment and the S&D flight and ‘military week’ was eagerly anticipated by most of us.

 IONEC is an acronym for the "Intelligence Officers New Entry Course", the programme in which Intelligence Officer recruits/trainees at SIS enroll.
 Some of the training, specifically the firearms training, takes place at Fort Monckton.

-From the personal blog of former British Army 22 SAS Soldier Colin Armstrong best known by his pseudonym Chris Ryan:
+From the personal blog of former British Army 22 SAS soldier Colin Armstrong best known by his pseudonym Chris Ryan:

 I've been asked if the Increment is real, and if the kind of deniable 'black' ops I depict in my novel of that title really happen.
 The Increment most definitely exists.
 It's a small group of badged guys who are part of E Squadron.
 They are specially selected for their skill, which is amazing even by SAS standards.
 They have to undergo incredibly stringent background security checks because they are entrusted with the most sensitive operations within the entire military.
 To be a member of the Increment is to be the best of the best.

 Selection, Training and Operations

-Increment members were drawn, as previously stated, primarily from the Revolutionary Warfare Wing (RWW) of 22 SAS and from the equivalent wing of the SBS or the SBS itself.
+Increment members were drawn primarily from the Revolutionary Warfare Wing (RWW) of 22 SAS and from the equivalent wing of the SBS.
 They were deployed for assassinations, sabotage or dangerous/high-risk operations such as the arresting of war criminals in the Balkans.